ac189223/RobotProgramming/README.md

         * user may choose from the lists and set width and height of the room (up to 50),
         * then lists of robot possible coordinates are created - all locations inside the room are avaliable,
         * user may choose coordinates of the starting point of the robot from the lists,
-        * user may choose the direction that the roobot is facing to in the beginning,
+        * user may choose the direction that the robot is facing to at the beginning,
-        * user may choose the type of the room by using radio buttons,
+        * user may choose the type of the room using radio buttons,
       * programming moves of the the robot,
-        * user may set the program by using especially provided buttons that add one command for every click,
+        * user may set the program using dedicated buttons that add one command for every click,
         * user may use two additional buttons to correct written program,
         * typed in program is visible in the field below the buttons,
         * maximum lenght of the program is 90 commands,
       * running the application,
-    * results view to control the results after execution of the program consisting:
+    * results view, to control the results after execution of the program, consists of:
-      * header with short description of chosen room and robort starting position,
+      * header with short description of chosen room and the robot starting position,
       * details of all executed commands.
 * [Controller](https://github.com/ac189223/RobotProgramming/tree/master/src/main/java/Controller)
   * class containing functions needed to run the application  (Operator),